SilviaAmAm/MolBot/docs/source/installation.rst

 The requirements to use this package are:

-1. Tensorflow
+1. Tensorflow 1.9
-2. Keras
+2. Keras 2.2
-3. RDKit
-4. Scikit-learn
+4. Scikit-learn 1.19

+Some functions require RDKit, but most functionality does not require it to be installed.

 Instructions
 ------------

-Install numpy:

-`
-conda install numpy
-`

-Install sklearn:

-`
-conda install -c anaconda scikit-learn
-`